Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Use **`extends`** when you want a template to define the **base pipeline execution (run first)**
 * Use **`template` inclusion** for inserting steps within a pipeline, not for full control flow

-### Question #3
+### Question #2

 You have an Azure solution that contains a build pipeline in Azure Pipelines.

 You experience intermittent delays before the build pipeline starts.

-You need to reduce the time it takes to start the build pipeline.
+**You need to reduce the time it takes to start the build pipeline.**

 What should you do?